Aries Spears

 Nairobi Aries Spears (born April 3, 1975) is an American stand-up comedian, impressionist, and actor from New Jersey.
-Spears was a regular on Fox's sketch comedy series Mad TV (1997–2005), appearing in eight seasons.
+Spears was a regular on Fox's sketch comedy series Mad TV (1997–2005), appearing in 198 episodes, making him the second longest-serving cast member on the show behind Michael McDonald.
 In 2011, he released a special called Aries Spears: Hollywood, Look I'm Smiling. and in 2018 and 2020, he co-hosted the AVN Awards.
-In 2025, Spears participated in the controversial Riyadh Comedy Festival.

 Early life

-Spears was born in Chicago, Illinois and moved to New York when he was two years old.
+Spears was born in Chicago, Illinois, and moved to New York when he was two years old.
 His mother, Doris Spears, is a jazz singer.
 Spears moved to New Jersey at age eleven and attended Arthur M. Judd Elementary School.
 He was expelled for fighting during his sophomore year in North Brunswick Township High School in North Brunswick.

 Spears said in a 2016 interview that his first experience performing stand-up comedy was doing impressions of James Brown and Jack Nicholson at the "Uptown Comedy Cafe" in Harlem at about fourteen years old.